 New Zealand truly has something for everyone.
 The North Island has beaches, surfing, and the largest city in the country.
 The South Island bodes tons of resort and backcountry skiing, insane places like Fiordland National Park, and a laid-back vibe only Kiwis can provide.

-Anyone looking to do an internship abroad can rest assured that New Zealand will not only meet, but exceed, any and all expectations.
+Anyone looking to do an adventure tourism internship abroad can rest assured that New Zealand will not only meet, but exceed, any and all expectations.
 Gain valuable work experience in an English-speaking country that’s home to endless outdoor opportunities, wildly interesting people from around the world, and the chance learn what it’s like to live and work abroad.

 If you have a passion for the outdoors, the time has come for you to get on a plane and join us in NZ.
 With tourism the biggest driver of the kiwi economy, adventure tourism looks set to continue to grow.